grumpyclimber/portfolio/taxis_big_ML/README.md

-This is an ongoing multiple notebooks project.
+This is an ongoing multiple notebooks project, main goal: learn a few things about memory management.
 Currently I am at the first stage: importing.

 **The idea behind it all:**